nobeam/lattice-summaries-lattices-legacy/README.md

 ## Lattice file requirements
 ### Problem

 To leverage multiple simulation tools we have to convert lattice files into different formats.
-These lattice file formats can have custom elements and attributes which makes a 1:1 mapping between them impossible.
+As these lattice file formats can contain tool-specific elements/attributes (and somethings are turing-complete scripting languages), a 1:1 translation between all lattice file formats is not always possible.

 ### Solution

 We agree on a restricted set of generic elements, which should be available in every simulation software and define a 1:1 mapping between these generic elements and the different lattice file formats.
+We should also avoid simulation-specific attributes (e.g. `nkicks`), which should be included in the run files.
+Control-flow like `if` statements or `for` loops are also not allowed.
+Only basic variable assigned and basic sequence manipulation (Reflection and Repetition) is permissiable.
+An detailed specification of allowed elements can be found below.

 ### List of generic elements and 1:1 mapping

-> :memo: TODO@michael:
->    - add tables of allowed elements and attributes
->    - i have added an examplary table for the Dipole element. we need a separate table for each element!

 | Generic Element | MAD-X      | elegant |
 | --------------- | ---------- | ------- |